vintasoftware/awesome-django-security/README.md

-# awesome-django-security

 <br/>
 <div align="center">
 A collection of Django security-related tools and topics.
 If you are concerned about security and use django for productivity, this can be of help.

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)